joefinlon/HydroViewer/README.md

 ### HydroViewer
 -	Frame number in image filenames and frame numbers displayed above the image records do not directly correspond to the image record in the particle-by-particle data files (i.e., frame #1 corresponds to the second record number in the particle-by-particle data file)

+### HydroViewer2
+- When browsing through CIP/PIP image data using the previous/next buttons, the image record occasionally does not update --clicking the button again refreshes the display for an additional frame backward/forward

 ## Version History

 ### HydroViewer